 In S-101, the textual indication of the existence of multiple real-world features represented by a single encoded feature instance has been enhanced by the introduction of a new complex attribute multiplicity of features.
 However this complex attribute has not been bound to all S-101 Geo Features.

-During the S-57 to S-101 automated conversion process, unless otherwise described against individual Object classes within this document, all instances of encoding of the attributes INFORM will be converted automatically to the S-101 complex attribute information, sub-attribute text.
+During the S-57 to S-101 automated conversion process, unless otherwise described against individual Object classes within this document, all instances of encoding of the attribute INFORM will be converted automatically to the S-101 complex attribute information, sub-attribute text (see clause 2.3).
 Data Producers will be required to evaluate these incidences manually and, if the information is related to multiplicity of features and the S-101 feature carries multiplicity of features as an allowable attribute, populate this attribute accordingly.
 If no other information is included in the information attribute, this attribute can be removed.

 Minimal depiction areas